harsh17-bit/Match-Prediction/README.md

-# IPL-Match-Winner-Prediction
+# Match-Prediciton

-The IPL Match Winner Prediction is a machine learning project that aims to predict the outcome of IPL cricket matches.
+The Match Prediction is a machine learning project that aims to predict the outcome of IPL cricket matches.
 It utilizes historical match data, including team names, venues, toss decisions, player of the match, and other factors to estimate the win probability for each team.

 # Table of Contents
 - [Dataset](#dataset)